 - Anticipated number of tests

 Submission of payment reimbursement

-Submit an invoice to the Testing Pilot Program and include the following information:
+Submit an invoice by January 15, 2021 to the Testing Pilot Program and include the following information:

 - Reimbursement amount requested, based on $35 for each individual receiving eligible services.